San Francisco, California

 If you cancel your place at least 6 working days before an event takes place then you are entitled to a full refund by request.
 Refunds for cancellations after this point are given at the discretion of the Small Charities Coalition.

 If you cannot make a workshop please advise us as soon as possible.
 Workshops normally have a waitlist and if you notify us early enough then there's a good chance another charity can attend in your place.

 Small Charities Coalition

-We are a national support and networking organisation that helps trustees, staff and volunteers of small charities access the skills, knowledge and resources they need to best serve their causes.
+Small Charities Coalition is a national support and networking organisation that helps trustees, staff and volunteers of small charities access the skills, tools and information they need to get going and do what they do best.